 Neighborhood receives blight clean-up weeks after canvass

-BATON ROUGE- More than 50 volunteers took to the streets of the East Brookstwon neighborhood Monday afternoon to engage in a community clean-up.
+BATON ROUGE- More than 50 volunteers took to the streets of the East Brookstown neighborhood Monday afternoon to engage in a community clean-up.

 With gloves, rakes and weed-eaters in hand, they covered several blocks picking up trash, cleaning out ditches and beautifying the neighborhood.